octimot/StoryToolkitAI/README.md

     "Transcribe/Translate Timeline"       from your drive instead of the current timeline

-    Shift+Click on                      - allows you to select which folders to use "Advanced Transcript Search"          for the transcript search corpus
+    Shift+Click on                      - allows you to select which folders to use "Advanced  Search"                    for the advanced search corpus

     CMD/CTRL+Click on                   - selects all the lines containing the clicked search results                        result in the transcript window